elixir-lang/elixir-lang.github.com/_posts/2020-10-27-delivering-social-change-with-elixir-at-change.org.markdown

 Once this burst happens, all nodes max their CPUs, emitting around 3000 emails per second until they drain the message queue.
 The whole time memory usage remains at 5%.

-The back-pressure provided by the [GenStage](https://github.com/elixir-lang/gen_stage/) library played a crucial role in the system’s performance.
+The back-pressure provided by the [GenStage](https://github.com/elixir-lang/gen_stage) library played a crucial role in the system’s performance.
 Since those applications fetch events from message queues, process them, and submit them into third-party services, they must avoid overloading any part of the stack.
 GenStage addresses this by allowing the different components, called stages in the library terminology, to communicate how much data they can handle right now.
 For example, if sending messages to the MTA is slower than usual, the system will naturally get fewer events from the queue.

 Another essential feature of the system is to work in batches.
 Receiving and sending data is more efficient and cost-effective if you can do it in groups instead of one-by-one.
-John has given [a presentation at ElixirConf EU sharing the lessons from their first trillion messages](https://www.youtube.com/watch?v=t46L9RKmlNo).
+John has given [a presentation at ElixirConf Europe sharing the lessons learned from their first trillion messages](https://www.youtube.com/watch?v=t46L9RKmlNo).

 The activity on Change.org has grown considerably over the last year too.
 The systems have coped just fine.
 Justin remarks: "everything has been working so well that some of those services are not really on our minds."